 We inherited ours when we moved into a house in Bristol in 1987, where in a neglected garden it dominated an area.
-We tried to remove it all, but it survived our best efforts, and 7 years later, after purchasing our current, then derelict, home we realised that it’s thug like properties might be more welcome and suitable there.
+We tried to remove it all, but it survived our best efforts, and 7 years later, after purchasing our current then derelict home, we realised that it’s thug like properties might be more welcome and suitable there.
 In due course, and not having learned from our first encounter with its vigorous nature, we planted it in our fledgling terrace garden, where it thrived, and about 5 years ago we had to attack it again.
-This time moving it in crude spade size chunks, planted in the style of pinch grafts, (multiple small patches in an area), with the hope that eventually they will completely cover it, which this year they have managed to do.
-And here underneath the oak, it at last looks great in an area which wouldn’t support much else due to summer dryness and shade.
+This time moving it in crude spade size chunks, planted in the style of pinch grafts, multiple small patches in an area, with the hope that eventually they will completely cover it, which this year they have managed to do.
+And here underneath the big oak, it at last looks great in an area which wouldn’t support much else due to summer dryness and shade.

-But of course you don’t have it in a garden for its looks.
-Its flowers, though pretty and virginal white, (apparently in folklore they supposedly sprung from Eve’s tears on being banished from Eden, which conjures an appropriate image) don’t last very long.
+But you don’t have it in a garden for its looks.
+Its flowers, though pretty and virginal white, (in folklore they supposedly sprung from Eve’s tears on being banished from Eden, which conjures an appropriate image) don’t last very long.

-Of course the other reason you might find a place for them in the garden is that it’s rumoured to protect the garden from evil spirits…. and this is one tradition that’s still respected down here, where holly trees in hedges are often left un-flailed to prevent evil spirits or the devil entering the fields.
+The other reason you might find a place for them in the garden is that it’s rumoured to protect the garden from evil spirits.
+This is one tradition that’s still respected down here, where holly trees in hedges are often left un-flailed to prevent evil spirits or the devil entering the fields.
 Having enjoyed it’s star turn in the garden the leaves can become a mess after flowering, and I’m just seeing if mossy saxifrage will co-exist with this clump to add a bit of interest when the leaves die down.

 When we had the satellite installed in the depths of the very hard winter, we had big issues with siting, and fixing, and went for an off-building install.
 At the time Aled the installer said that we needed a catenary to the building.
 I knew I’d come across this unfamiliar word a few weeks before but couldn’t recall where.
 As is often the case, the brain whirred in the background, and as our fingers froze as we mixed concrete for the satellite pole base, I recalled that it was the term used to describe the shape that a rope will make if suspended between 2 fixed points.
 More specifically the context was in the shape of honeycombs made by honeybees in natural, or top bar hives, which they apparently manage to achieve by forming a bee chain linking up between the 2 fixing points, before beginning the construction process.

 So the unplanned and delightful consequence of us joining the slightly faster broadband age, is that by lifting open the Velux, we can be serenaded from perhaps 8 feet away, as we work at the computer keyboard.
-I should also mention that it was the prospect of losing these delightful summer visitors from the area, which was the main motivation for me producing a film “Epiphany In Translation”, which records life here in the year 2010, and which includes both much swallow chatter, and also the poem which my brother, Mark, wrote here in 1995.
-The film premieres in 10 days time at the Swansea Bay Film Festival, which is another reason time is a bit short at present.
-(More details on our website www.thegardenimpressionists.co.uk).
+I should also mention that it was the prospect of losing these delightful summer visitors from the area, which was the main motivation for me filming, producing and editing “Epiphany In Translation”, which records life here in the year 2010, and which includes both much swallow chatter, and also the poem which my brother, Mark, wrote for us after holidaying here in 1995.
+The film premieres in 10 days’ time at the Swansea Bay Film Festival, which is another reason time is a bit short at present.
+(More details on our talks and films webpage.)